gosuri/aws-vpc-terraform-post/README.md

 - nat: security group for nat instances that allows SSH traffic from internet
 - web: security group that allows web traffic from the internet

-To keep our `main.tf` at a managable size, lets create our security groups in a `sgroups.tf` file with the below configuration.
-Terraform will load all files with a `.tf` extention.
+Create your security groups in a `security-groups.tf` file with the below configuration:

 ```
-/* default security group */
+/* Default security group */
 resource "aws_security_group" "default" {
-  name = "default-vpc"
+  name = "default-airpair-example"
   description = "Default security group that allows inbound and outbound traffic from all instances in the VPC"
   vpc_id = "${aws_vpc.default.id}"